 - Insects Living in the Dirt – Insects are often more plentiful after rain, so coyotes may be more visible at this time.

 - Water Bowls Left Outside – Water bowls can be a magnet for coyotes if you live in a hot and dry climate.
-If water starts collecting in empty plant pots or other containers, pour the water on the garden.
+If water starts collecting in empty plant pots or other containers, pour the water on your garden.

-Build a Coyote-Proof Fence
+2/ Build a Coyote-Proof Fence

-If you allow your cat in the yard unsupervised, you really should build a coyote-proof fence.
+If you allow your cat in the yard unsupervised, you should build a coyote-proof fence.
 When installed properly, they are effective at keeping coyotes out.
 To be effective, your fence should have the following features:

 - It must be at least 6 feet tall, but ideally 8 feet tall.